-We do not yet know when and how we can restart our work with the children.
-Never have we closed for such a long period in our 28 years so it is not an easy situation for us, however we are doing what we can.
-Our team is in touch with all our children by phone and we help families with food and medication where needed, as well as providing homework for our children where possible.
-We are continuing to pay our eleven team members their full salaries and we really want to continue being able to do this and to keep our experienced staff.
-We fear we are going to face a crunch in donations due to global financial difficulties and we are grateful for any support in these challenging times.
+We still do not yet know when and how we can restart our work with the children.
+We have never been closed for such a long period in our 28 years so it is not an easy situation for us, however we are doing what we can.
+Our team is in touch with all our children and we help families with food and medication where needed, as well as providing homework for our children where possible.
+We have initiated for a few of our older students to volunteer on an Auroville farm while school is closed which is very meaningful for them, and we hope to be able to open the vocational training centre soon, at least for a few of the other students.

-During the prolonged COVID-19 pandemic
+Help at Deepam during the prolonged COVID-19 pandemic

-Some parents are doing exercises at home with their children
+Some parents are doing exercises with their children at home